FoleyBridge-Solutions/tr-pay/PROJECT_SUMMARY.md

-# ITFlow Payment System - Project Summary
+# TR Pay Payment System - Project Summary

 ## What We Built

-A comprehensive Laravel-based payment portal for ITFlow with MiPaymentChoice gateway integration, featuring project acceptance workflow and flexible payment options.
+A comprehensive Laravel-based payment portal for TR Pay with MiPaymentChoice gateway integration, featuring project acceptance workflow and flexible payment options.

 ---